 Welcome to CAST – the Centre for Anxiety, Stress and Trauma…

-CAST is The Centre for Anxiety, Stress and Trauma, established at CNWL NHS Foundation Trust.
+CAST is The Centre for Anxiety, Stress and Trauma.
 Our purpose is to bring together and disseminate extensive expertise in the knowledge and treatment of mental health difficulties that affect individuals and communities.
-See our various projects below.
+In particular, we want to develop, with partners, innovative ways of helping people affected by traumatic events like disasters, war and displacement as well as tragic incidents that occur in local communities.
+See our various past and current projects below.

 We deliver training and consultancy, provide specialist services and support, and undertake research collaborations.
 We also provide support for refugees and displaced people and support the responses to major incidents and health emergencies.

-CAST draws from NHS and academic expertise from across CNWL Trust and its partners; meet our people here.
+CAST draws from NHS, clinical and academic expertise; meet our people here.

-Dr John Green is CAST Clinical & Academic Director
+Dr John Green is the CAST Clinical & Academic Director

 Training & Consultancy from CAST